recursively/recursively.github.io/source/_posts/Sonar-Code-Quality-Gate-Integration-with-CI-Part-3.md

 The default sonarqube service runs as HTTP service, we're going to generate our self-signed certificate.
 Since I've been deploying the sonarqube service through kubernetes with nginx as ingress, I just use self-signed certificate for convenience.
 Besides this, you can also try out the [Let's Encrypt](https://letsencrypt.org/) tool to generate the browser-recognized certificate, the nginx ingress supports this way well.

 The *san.cnf* configuration file is necessary for generating the certificate which will be used by the sonar scanner SSL verification procedure.
+If you want your certificates to support Subject Alternative Names (SANs), you must define the alternative names in a configuration file.

 ```ini
 [req]